 I began to “practice what I preach” with my students that year, and began the “20% Project” in my class in January of 2012.
 This type of inquiry-driven, user-generated approach to learning had been something I’d always talked about and advocated for, but this project allowed me to really give my students the opportunity to learn what they were passionate about, and make a difference.

 The past few years have been a whirlwind.
-My wife and I now have a 5 yr-old daughter, and a 2 yr-old son and a new baby boy.
+My wife and I now have a 6 yr-old daughter, 4 yr-old son , 18 month old son, and a new baby girl.
 I’ve moved out of the classroom into administration after being a Technology Staff Developer for a district that started a true 1:1 initiative.
-I founded a failed startup (Colllabo) which rolled itself into a new site “Education Is My Life” and digital magazine.
+I’ve written two books, launched a podcast, and a whole host of other projects.
 Writing and speaking about education has become my passion, but more importantly I want to write and speak about an education that would be worthy of my own kids.

 I believe we need to focus on the BEST of education, and also what is going to be happening NEXT in education.
 We cannot be stuck in the past, and we cannot let it dictate how we teach and lead in the future.

 I take on a select number of side engagements throughout the year.
 I want to make sure that first and foremost I am doing my best work at my job.
 However, I do enjoy a great speaking or consultation gig.
 You can learn more about my speaking here.

 And get new posts every Monday and Thursday by email.